AshrafElshazly/Backup-Restore-Tool/README.md

 - The backup script will also create a main tar.gz file that includes all encrypted tar files and compress it.
 - The encrypted main tar.gz file will be transferred to a remote server using `scp` if the `labsuser.pem` private key file is available.

-Remember to replace /path/to/source, /path/to/backup, /path/to/restore, myencryptionkey, and mydecryptionkey with the actual paths and keys used in your code.
+Remember to replace with the actual paths and keys used in your code.

 ## Successful Backup Logs